veg/service-slurm/README.md

-# Slurm REST Docker Cluster
+# Slurm REST Docker Cluster with HyPhy

 # Table of contents